patocomp/patocomp/README.md

 - 🔭 I’m currently working on nothing
 - 🌱 I’m currently learning on high school
-- 👯 I’m looking to collaborate on nothing
-- 🤔 I’m looking for help with psychologist
+- 🤔 I’m looking for help with ṕrogaming
 - 📫 How to reach me: lucas.moreira.silva02@escola.pr.gov.br
 - 😄 Pronouns: he
 - ⚡ Fun fact: im are a pro player on brawl star